microsoft/SEAL/README.md

 To use SEAL for .Net in your own application you need to:
 1. Add a reference in your project to SEALNet.dll
 2. Ensure the shared native library is available for your application when run.
-The easiest way to ensure this is to copy SEALdll.dll to the same directory where your application's executable is located.
+The easiest way to ensure this is to copy libsealnetnative.so to the same directory where your application's executable is located.

 In Linux or Mac OS, if you have root access to the system, you have the option to install the shared native